CloudLabsAI-Azure/Advanced-OpenAI-with-HR-Copilot/Instructions/Lab-2.md

 ## Task 1: Understand Function calling

 In this task, you will explore how to set up and configure the Azure OpenAI environment to leverage function calling.
-You will gather necessary information such as deployment names, API keys, and service endpoints and configure them in a sample project.
+You will gather necessary information such as deployment names, API keys, and service endpoints, and configure them in a sample project.
 Finally, you will run a Jupyter Notebook to observe how function calling works in action.

 1. In the Azure portal, search for **Azure OpenAI** **(1)** in the top search box, then select **Azure OpenAI** **(2)** under services.